aiidateam/aiida-core/docs/source/datatypes/index.rst

 :py:class:`~aiida.orm.data.int.Int` objects, etc.).
 If you need to access the bare value and not the whole AiiDA class, use the `.value` property.

-In the same module, there is also a :py:class:`~aiida.orm.data.List` class to store a list of base data types.
+In the same module, there is also a :py:class:`~aiida.orm.data.list.List` class to store a list of base data types.

 ParameterData